ribe3iro/polynomial-fitting/README.md

 ## Least Squares Method Polynomial
-Basically, Least Squares Method Polynomial consists of the orthogonal projection of a continuous function into the polynomials space.
+Basically, Least Squares Method Polynomial consists of the orthogonal projection of a continuous function into the space of polynomials.
 By doing this, the resulting polynomial is the best polynomial aproximation for this continuous function.
 That means there is no other same degree polynomial that makes the squared area between itself and the original continuous function lesser!

 In this example, things are a little bit different, cause there is no original continuous function to aproximate.
 Instead, we have points!
 Take a look at "discrete least squares approximation" for more information about this case.